9tin9tin9/lli/README.md

 ## Ideas:

 - Memory slots: 1 slot store a `double`.
 Functions determine how to interprete double
+- [0] is reserved for writing output, [1] is reserved for writing system error code
 - Primitive type: Num, Idx, Var, Lbl, Ltl
 - No concept of Stack.
 Plain memory: Positive Memory and Negative Memory
     - Positive Memory(pmem): idx>=0, stores modifiable data